weaveworks/weave-gitops-enterprise/docs/cicd.md

 4. When approved and merged, `deploy` [github workflow](../.github/workflows/deploy) is executed that:
    - run build and test steps for the integrated code
    - run a set of e2e or smoker tests to ensure the app is health
 5. Once passes CI for main and artifacts are built and pushed.
-The release candidate is then deployed to [Staging](https://gitops.internal-dev.wego-gke.weave.works) environment by Flux.
+The feature is then deployed to [Staging](https://gitops.internal-dev.wego-gke.weave.works) environment by Flux.
 This environment helps us to:
     - Functional testing of the feature in a released environment
     - Monitor performance of the capability
 6. The feature will be released according to the week-release cadence that we have for Weave Gitops.

+## Environments

+In the context of environments like dev, test, prod, our picture is like:

+- Dev: happens within a developer's machine where a range of unit and integration test supports the process, as well as, [tilt](https://tilt.dev/) that we use to recreate the application locally.
+See [Tiltfile](../Tiltfile).
+- Test/Staging: once code gets into main branch, it gets deployed to [Staging](https://gitops.internal-dev.wego-gke.weave.works) environment where a developer is able to monitor its behaviour in a long-lived environment.
+- Production: we don't have a production environment as compared to a SaaS company, as our product gets deployed by customers in their environments.
+However, we have internal customers (ex.
+Sales) that provide us early-feedback for any new Weave Gitops Enterprise release.